How To Measure Square Footage Of A House

 H2 The Importance of Square Footage Measurements

 Before we dive into the full details of measuring house square footage, it is necessary to understand the importance of square footage measurements in the first place.
-After all, one of the very first details one notices about a house on listing services is the size in square feet.
+After all, one of the very first details one notices about a house on listing services is the size of square feet.

 And while, generally, many do not think it makes a difference whether a house is listed as 2000 square feet or 2200 square feet, it is nonetheless important to recognize this number for future purposes.